fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 # => [Dog, Pet, Animal, Swimmable, Walkable, Object, Kernel, BasicObject]
 ```
 *33) Are class variables accessible to subclasses?
 Why is it recommended to avoid the use of class variables when working with inheritance?*
 Class variables are scoped at a class level and defined by the `@@` symbols prefixing a variable name.
 They are accessible to objects instantiated from the class when there is an appropriate getter or setter method.
-It is generally not recommended to use class variables, as all objects that are instantiated from the class where the class variable is defined, share that same single class variable, meaning it is very easy to mistakenly change the value associated referenced by the class variable.
+It is generally not recommended to use class variables, as all objects that are instantiated from the class where the class variable is defined, share that same single class variable, meaning it is very easy to mistakenly change the value referenced by the class variable.

 In our example below, we define the `SuperClass` class using the `class`...`end` keyword pair, with a getter method also defined.
 We also initialise the `@@class_var` class variable to the integer object `8` when we define the class.